Parking Enforcement Information and Questions

 Can commercial vehicles stop and block a lane of travel while unloading in the business area of downtown Renton?

 Can I park my car on a city street or city right-of-way in front of my house?

-Yes, but vehicles parked longer than 72 hours are considered abandoned.
+Vehicles parked on city streets/right of way must have valid registration/current tables.
+Vehicles parked longer than 72 hours are considered abandoned.